Silk Road: The Five 'Stans of Central Asia

 DAY 15: DUSHANBE – FAN MOUNTAINS

-After some time this morning to stroll along Rudaki, the city’s main street and - depending on their erratic opening hours – a chance to visit one of the city’s impressive museums, we’ll continue our journey north into the Fan Mountains, an area of outstanding natural beauty lying to south of the Zarafshan River.
+Stroll along Rudaki, the city’s main street and - depending on their erratic opening hours – a chance to visit one of the city’s impressive museums.Continue your journey north into the Fan Mountains, an area of outstanding natural beauty lying to south of the Zarafshan River.

 DAY 16: FAN MOUNTAINS